freifunk-cambridge/freifunk-cambridge.github.io/existing.md

 ## UniOfCam-Guest
 This is the University's public WiFi service, covering every single university department in Cambridge, most of the colleges, and even some outdoor spaces such as Parkers Piece and Jesus Green.
 It is likely the public WiFi network with the most coverage in the city.

-Registration is required, and you can register with either an email address or a social media account.
-Once you register once, your device will be remembered for future connections.
+No registration is required, you just need to agree to the University's Terms and Conditions to access the service.
+You will then be remembered for 7 days, at which point you'll need to click "Log in" again to start another 7-day session.
-There is also a speed limit on the connection imposed by the university (up to 25 MBPS download and 15 MBPS upload), but this shouldn't be an issue unless you're trying to do very data-heavy tasks.
+There is a speed limit on the connection imposed by the university (up to 75 MBPS download and 50 MBPS upload), but this shouldn't be an issue unless you're trying to do very data-heavy tasks.
-You can find [instructions on the University website](https://help.uis.cam.ac.uk/service/wi-fi/connect-uniofcam-guest) regarding how to connect.
+You can find [instructions on the University website](https://help.uis.cam.ac.uk/service/wi-fi/connect-uniofcam-guest) regarding how to connect, although it's relatively straightforward.

 ## CambWifi_Public
 This is the WiFi service provided by Cambridgeshire County Council at public libraries, sports centres, the Market Square and other places.